Huckdirks/Wikipedia-Links-Graph/docs/README.md

 Double click `run`, or run `bash run` or `./run` in the command line in the root directory.

 ## Quality Assurance
-Every new release is run with with [leaks](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/ManagingMemory/Articles/FindingLeaks.html) (the apple version of valgrind) for memory leaks, and I compile with -Wall & -Wextra for getting as much standardization as possible, and -Wall to make sure all errors are dealt with before the files can compile.
+Every new release is run with with [leaks](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/ManagingMemory/Articles/FindingLeaks.html) (the apple version of valgrind) to insure there are no memory leaks, and I compile with -Wall & -Wextra for getting as much standardization as possible, and -Wall to make sure all errors are dealt with before the files can compile.

 If there are any other/better ways to check for quality assurance, please let me know!
 Also, I know the python section could be more